arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 ```
 The outermost portion of this code instructs the computer to look at every file in your current directory that has a `.txt` file extension.

 For each `.txt` file, it checks whether the file contains any contents.
 If the file has contents, Bash prints out the line `file.txt has text`.
 If the file is empty, Bash adds the line `file.txt is empty` to the file `empty_files`.
-Note that if you run this command multiple times, you will get add lines to `empty_files` each time!
+Note that if you run this command multiple times, you will add lines to `empty_files` each time!

 Also take a look at lines 5 and 6: both run whenever the statement `[ -s $file ]` is false.
 You can have as much code in that command as you want!